Main causes of fire

 - fire doors must ‘self-close’ properly, and not be held or wedged open - they are designed to stop the spread of fire

-- things aren’t stored in corridors or staircases.
-This can block escape routes and stop firefighters doing their job and can also feed the fire
+- items are not stored in corridors or staircases.
+They can block escape routes, stop firefighters doing their job, and can also feed the fire

 - storage on balconies is kept to a minimum